 On average, cold steel surgery has the shortest recovery time (between five and seven days).
-And you will feel a little discomfort up to two weeks after the operation.
+And you will feel a slight discomfort up to two weeks after the operation.

-Children who have had a tonsillectomy must be kept out of school for two weeks.
+Children with tonsillectomy must be kept out of school for two weeks.
 This is to reduce the chance that they will get an infection from another child.

-Swallowing may be difficult after a tonsillectomy, but eating solid foods is important as this will help your throat heal more quickly.
+Swallowing may be difficult after a tonsillectomy, but eating solid foods is essential as this will help your throat heal more quickly.

-You should drink plenty of fluids but avoiding acidic drinks, such as orange juice, as they can bother causing itching, when it passes down the throat.
+It would help if you drink plenty of fluids but avoid acidic drinks, such as orange juice, as they can bother causing itching when it passes down the throat.

-The pain is usually worse during the first week after the operation and gradually improves during the second week.
+The pain usually worsens during the first week after the operation and gradually improves during the second week.
 Earache is common when having a tonsillotomy and is not a cause for concern.

-After the tonsillotomy is performed, the patient is placed on their side, this is to prevent choking if there is any bleeding from the tonsil pad.
+After the tonsillotomy, the patient is placed on their side to prevent choking if there is any bleeding from the tonsil pad.

-It is important to regularly check your pulse, blood pressure, breathing rate, and throat for signs of bleeding.
+It is essential to regularly check your pulse, blood pressure, breathing rate, and throat for signs of bleeding.

 During the first four hours after the operation, you will probably not allow yourself to consume any food or liquids.